-This is a beautiful rare vintage rug from the High Atlas Mountains, handmade by the Glaoui tribe of the Ait Ouaouzguite tribal confederation circa 1960.
-It boasts three techniques common to rugs made by this tribe: a flat-woven base with knotted elements and hand embroidery.
-Dark brown and ivory woven bands are adorned with patterns in multi-coloured pile and embroidery.
-This is a lovely example of a classic style Glaoui rug with a unique design.
+This is a beautiful rare so-called Glaoui vintage rug from the High Atlas Mountains, handmade by the Ait Ouaouzguite tribal confederation circa 1960, likely from the Ait Khozema tribe.
+It boasts techniques common to rugs made by this tribe: a flat-woven base with knotted elements.
+Dark brown and light woven bands are adorned with patterns in multi-coloured pile.
+This is a lovely example of a classic Glaoui-style rug with a unique design.

-Please note, there is some discoloration in places, commensurate with a rug that is over 55 years old.
+Please note, there is some discoloration in places, commensurate with a rug that is almost 60 years old.

 2.95 m x 1.25 m / 9' 8" x 4' 1".